claujs/weather_project_flutter/README.md

 **Offline Access:**

-* **Data Caching:** WeatherNow caches data in your device's database, ensuring you have access to recent weather information even when you're offline.
+* **Data Caching:** Rock Weather caches data in your device's database, ensuring you have access to recent weather information even when you're offline.
 * **Seamless Transition:** The app automatically switches between online and offline modes, providing a seamless user experience regardless of your internet connection.

 ## Technologies Used